+Students wishing to complete the Health Professions Concentration should consult the College catalog for the full list of requirements.
 The following Cedar Crest College courses fulfill the undergraduate course requirements for most medical, dental and veterinary schools:

 You should also seek the following as part of your undergraduate studies:

-Pre-dental students should also have a high degree of manual dexterity
+Pre-dental students should also have a high degree of manual dexterity.

 Students should determine the preference of the schools in which they are interested.